jketterl/csdr/README.md

 It can decimate by a floating point ratio.

-It uses Lagrance interpolation, where `num_poly_points` (12 by default) input samples are taken into consideration while calculating one output sample.
+It uses Lagrange interpolation, where `num_poly_points` (12 by default) input samples are taken into consideration while calculating one output sample.

 It can filter the signal with an anti-aliasing FIR filter before applying the Lagrange interpolation.
 This filter is inactive by default, but can be activated by: